 The lifter and AFM issue will typically result in problems by the time you reach the 200,000 mile mark – but there are some cases of engines lasting way longer or even way shorter.

 Chevy EcoTec3 5.3L Engine Problems

 - 4WD transfer case sensor failure

 - Fuel level sensor failure

 - Active fuel management – is it still a problem?

 One key difference between the Vortec and EcoTec3 engine families is fueling.
 While the Vortec engines used port-injection the EcoTec3 engines were built with direct fuel injection.
-With port-injection, gasoline is injected into the intake ports where it then travels to the cylinders.
-Fuel is highly pressurized when it is injected, so the intake ports have a flow of high-pressure gasoline running them through to keep them clean of any gunk or build-up.
+With port-injection, gasoline is injected into the intake ports where it then travels to the cylinders which helps clean any gunk out of the intake ports.

 - Rough idling, stuttering at idle